- Program Overview

 - For claims that price at the header level:

-- The Department will suspend high-cost outpatient, inpatient and crossover claims when the claim is not determined to be an emergency and is covered by the FP EMS benefit and the IP claim exceeds $2500 and the OP claim line exceeds $2000
+- The Department will suspend high-cost outpatient, inpatient and crossover claims when the claim is not determined to be an emergency and is a family planning service covered by the EMS benefit and the inpatient claim exceeds $2500 and the outpatient claim line exceeds $2000

-For more information on timely filing policy, including the resubmission rules for denied claims, please see the General Provider Information Manual located on the Billing Manuals web page under the General Provider Information drop-down menu.
+For more information on timely filing policy, including the resubmission rules for denied claims, refer to the General Provider Information Manual located on the Billing Manuals web page under the General Provider Information drop-down menu.